MYTH 3: If I enter in advance and my entry is lost, I will be

 ACTUAL: You must post 1F vs. 0F, the F standing for forfeit.
 If you post 1-0, we won't know that your opponent failed to show and will pair him or her again, probably causing another forfeit.

-ACTUAL: While we do mail prizes, we need an address, and if the prize might be $600 or over, or bring your total winnings in CCA tournaments for the year to $600 or over, we need a social security number to report to the IRS.
-Please don't rely on any address you may have provided when you entered, as it is a lot of work finding such addresses, and prizes will be sent first to players who leave their address for that purpose at the tournament.
+ACTUAL: While we do mail prizes, if the prize minus your entry fee might be $600 or over, or bring your total net winnings in CCA tournaments for the year to $600 or over, we need your social security number or tax ID to report to the IRS.
+We also need an address to mail your prize, and will use the one you provided when entering online unless told otherwise.
+If you enter by mail, phone, or at the site, you must give us your address at the tournament if you expect us to mail you a prize.

 ACTUAL: We are very busy after returning from a tournament, especially a large one, and rarely are prizes mailed in less than a week.
 If we have other tournaments coming up soon, it can sometimes take 3 or 4 weeks before we mail a prize.